luismr00/school-assigments/README.md

     * Quiz 5 - Conversion from C++
     * Quiz 7 - Conversion from C++
     * MathGame with Classes - Conversion from C++

+* C

+Operating System class assignments using C

+* Other

+Concepts of Programming Languages class assignments which involved working in languages such as Racket and Prolog.
+The goal of each assignment was to expose students to utilize unknown languages outside of the scope of languages we already knew.
+For example, there was an 8 queens problem that needed to be converted to Prolog by the end of the course.